First Time User? Enroll now.

 Home > Health Library > Rhinoplasty

 Rhinoplasty may be done using general or local anesthesia.
-It is usually done as an outpatient procedure but sometimes requires a 1-night stay in the hospital or surgery center.
+It's usually done as an outpatient procedure.
+But some people may need to stay overnight in the hospital or surgery center.

 The splint and bandaging around your nose will be removed in about a week.

 Your face will feel puffy and the area around your eyes and nose will be bruised and swollen for several days.
 Cold compresses can help minimize the swelling and reduce pain.
 Your doctor may also recommend pain medicine.
 It takes about 10 to 14 days before most of the swelling and bruising improves.

 You may need to keep your head elevated and relatively still for the first few days after surgery.
 It may be several weeks before you can return to strenuous activities.

 Rhinoplasty can change the size, shape, and angle of your nose and bring it into better proportion with the rest of your face.
 It may also correct structural problems with the nose that cause chronic congestion and breathing problems.

 Cosmetic surgery should only be done on a fully developed nose.
 This has usually occurred by age 15 or 16 in females and by age 17 or 18 in males.
 If surgery is done sooner, continued growth of the nose can change the results of the surgery.
 And it could cause complications.

 If your expectations are realistic and your plastic surgeon shares them, the surgeon will probably be able to give you the results you want.
 That's why it's important that you and your plastic surgeon agree on the goals of the surgery.

 The results of rhinoplasty may be minor or significant, depending on what kind of correction you want.

 You can always expect temporary swelling and bruising around the eyes and nose after rhinoplasty.
 Other problems that may occur include: